-There are some tests that you might have at your doctor's or at hospital, which will help them to see if you might have ovarian cancer.
+There are some tests that you might have at your doctor's or at hospital, to help them to see if you have ovarian cancer.

 So I went for an ultrasound scan and this was this would have been about six weeks after my nineteenth birthday so I went for the ultrasound scan and then that evening after I had the scan the Doctor, my GP called at the house to say that they'd found a large ovarian cyst.

 If you think you might have some of the symptoms of ovarian cancer you should go to your GP.
-They'll be able to talk to you about your symptoms, and if they think they could be because of cancer they can do tests to find out more.
+They'll be able to talk to you about your symptoms.
+If they think these could be because of cancer, they can do tests to find out more.

-For an internal examination you’ll lie on your back with your feet drawn up and your knees apart.
+For an internal examination, you lie on your back with your feet together and your knees apart.
 The doctor will gently put one or two fingers inside your vagina and press a little on your lower tummy.
-Although it shouldn’t be painful it can feel uncomfortable.
+It shouldn’t be painful but it can feel uncomfortable.

-Having this done might make you feel embarrassed, but doctors are used to doing this procedure and it’s over quickly.
-If it’s done by a male doctor, there will usually be a female nurse present, but if not you can ask for one.
-You can have someone you feel close to with you during the examination, or if you prefer you can ask whoever’s with you to go out until it’s over.
-You can do whatever you feel most comfortable with.
+This test might make you feel embarrassed, but doctors are used to doing this investigation and it’s over quickly.
+If a male doctor examines you, there will usually be a female nurse present, but if not you can ask for one.
+You can have someone you feel close to with you during the examination, or if you prefer you can ask whoever is with you to go out until it’s over.
+You can do whatever makes you feel most comfortable.

 The specialist will carry out an internal examination to check if there’s anything unusual in the shape and position of your ovaries and womb.
-You might already have had an internal examination done by your GP.
+Your GP may have already done an internal examination.
 We've explained what happens above.

 The specialist will arrange for you to have some tests.
 Different tests are used to diagnose germ cell tumours of the ovary:

-Blood tests to check for chemicals in the blood called tumour markers.
+- Blood tests check for chemicals in the blood called tumour markers.
 Some germ cell tumours produce high levels of these.
-The main ones are AFP (alpha-fetoprotein) and HCG (human chorionic gonadotrophin).
-They’re used to diagnose germ cell tumours and to check how well treatment is working.

-An ultrasound scan - this uses sound waves to build up a picture of your ovaries and the surrounding area on a computer screen.
-The person doing the scan will rub ome gel on your tummy and gently move a small device over the area to produce the picture.
-You can also have an ultrasound scan done through the vagina (transvaginal ultrasound), to get a clearer picture.
-A small probe (about the size of a tampon) is gently put inside your vagina.
+- Ultrasound scans use sound waves to build up a picture of your ovaries and the area around them on a computer screen.
+The person doing the scan will rub some gel on your tummy and gently move a small device over your tummy to produce the picture.
+You may also have an ultrasound scan done through the vagina (transvaginal ultrasound), to get a clearer picture.
+A small probe about the size of a tampon is gently put inside your vagina.
 It’s not painful but it can be a bit uncomfortable.
 You can have someone with you during the test if you want to.

-A CT scan - this takes a series of x-rays, which build up a 3D picture of the area of the body being scanned.
+- CT scans take a series of x-rays, which build up a 3D picture of the area of the body being scanned.
 It can show up the size and position of a tumour.

 This information is about having tests for ovarian cancer.
 We've got more information about: